ms1901/shell/README.md

 # shell
-Linux shell made using  system calls from C programs Steps to run the shell:
+Linux shell made using  system calls from C programs.
+Steps to run the shell:
 1)download the code
 2)cd into this directory